What is the EU Sustainable Finance Disclosure Regulation?

 The SFDR follows a wave of new policies preserving investor value by stimulating greater investment in ESG disclosure.
 With 2020 proving that organisations with strong sustainability credentials can significantly outperform conventional funds during shocks, the focus on legitimising green credentials can be seen as a vital push to protect revenues and asset values from future disruption.
 This also follows a broader cultural shift, with climate policy being a key point in the 2020 US election and ESG risks at the forefront of investors’ minds following the shocks felt from the COVID-19 pandemic.

 When complying with obligations for financial products under the SFDR, this activates disclosure requirements from the taxonomy.
 Similarly, firms must follow the taxonomy regulation to comply with the SFDR.
 The SFDR also overlaps with the EU Regulatory Technical Standards (RTS), which supplement the SFDR, albeit these have currently been delayed and are now expected in 2022.

 How can Anthesis help?

-Anthesis’ Strategy, Brand, and ESG team can help to align corporate sustainability and private equity strategy against the ever-changing landscape of standards and regulations.
-This can involve an assessment of materiality, benchmarking and peer reviews, as well as ESG metrics and KPI setting and annual report writing.
+To ensure your SFDR strategy aligns to your broader ESG or Investment strategy we can help to align corporate sustainability and private equity strategy against the ever-changing landscape of standards and regulations.
+This can involve an assessment of materiality, benchmarking, and peer reviews, as well as ESG metrics and KPI setting and annual report writing.